art

 e il naufragar m’è dolce in questo mare.»

-Art, music, and poetry reflect a certain mindset and a specific style.
-Most importantly, they bring in the beauty we need to make sense of our world.
-And the peace of mind to get by with life.
+Art, music, and poetry reflect a certain mindset and a unqiue style.
+Most importantly, they bring the beauty we need to make sense of our world and offer the peace of mind that helps us navigate life.

 Art is one of the greatest sources of inspiration of all time.